 A citrus juicer is an ideal tool, of course, but there are so many options, from small handheld models to professional-level, big investment electric juicers.
 If you only squeeze a lemon or lime every now and then, a small wooden reamer that you can easily store away might work best for you.
 But if fresh lime juice for Friday night margaritas will make every weekend that much better, a beautiful electric juicer should have dedicated space on your bar cart.
 Those who find themselves entertaining often should look for a different kind of electric juicer, one that can handle big batches.

-What We Like: Can control pulp level, two reamer sizes, dishwasher-safe components
+What We Love: Can control pulp level, two reamer sizes, dishwasher-safe components

-What We Don't Like: Plastic construction, motor can be loud
+What We Don't Love: Plastic construction, motor can be loud

 The best citrus juicers can handle any type of citrus, no matter how big or small.
 From the largest pomelos to tiny key limes, the Proctor Silex Alex's Lemonade Stand Citrus Juicer efficiently juices all types of citrus.

 It comes with two sizes of reamers, which nest for easy storage, and empties into a convenient 34-ounce take-to-your-table pitcher.
-Simply turn the dial to select your desired pulp level (another great perk) and push down to juice.
+Simply turn the dial to select your desired pulp level (another cool perk) and push it down to juice.
 The juicer automatically reverses when needed for maximum juice extraction.
 When you're done, the pitcher, lid, reamers, and pulp control basket can all be popped into the dishwasher, while the cord can be tucked away into the base.
 Bonus: $1 of the proceeds from each juicer sold go to the Alex’s Lemonade Stand Foundation for Childhood Cancer.
-This is a highly effective juicer at a great price.
+This is a highly effective juicer at an affordable price.

-What We Like: Produces more juice, does the work for you, dishwasher safe
+What We Love: Produces more juice, does the work for you, dishwasher safe

-What We Don't Like: Limited to smaller fruits
+What We Don't Love: Limited to smaller fruits

-Chef'n's dual-gear hinge mechanism creates great leverage, for a smoother, easier experience than the standard citrus squeezer.
+Chef'n's dual-gear hinge mechanism creates amazing leverage for a smoother, easier experience than the standard citrus squeezer.
 Lined with concentric ridges, it keeps citrus securely in place for less fuss and less mess.
 The total force means this will produce more juice than similar manual juicers.
 Its nylon and stainless steel construction ensures a long lifetime of use, and it’s top-rack dishwasher safe for fast cleanup.